Article

 On the cusp of Minnesota’s famous Boundary Waters Canoe Area Wilderness, Ely shoppers can find locally made ribbon-trimmed anoraks and coats developed by dog sledders at Wintergreen Northern Wear and traditional moose hide boots at Steger Mukluks.

-The leather gleams at Red Wing Shoes, a company in downtown Red Wing that has built footwear for tradesmen and women for more than a century; the full line of boots and shoes appeals to both style mavens and weekend adventurers.
-Red Wing Pottery fans and collectors also head to this city along the Mississippi River to find crocks and more locally made stoneware at Pottery Place and other antique shops.
+The leather gleams at the flagship shop and museum of Red Wing Shoes, a company in downtown Red Wing that has built footwear for tradesmen and women for more than a century.
+Its full line of sturdy boots and shoes appeals to both style mavens and weekend adventurers.

 Home Goods & Kitchenware